 To me, the HOME Award is a very rewarding scheme to students who have an interest in a career with the Home Team.
 For me, being a uniformed officer was always a dream and the HOME Award made it possible for me to embark on my career even before I graduated.
 Attachments during the term breaks were very beneficial as we got to have a first-hand experience of what our career was going to be like in the future.

 Being part of the SCDF has also inspired me more.
 In this line of work, you turn up for emergency cases where people are in need, and your actions really do matter.
 Be it a road traffic accident, a suicide case, or a fire, it makes a difference to the people.
 Thus, I feel even more so that this is a very meaningful job.

 Would you continue staying with the Home Team after your bond ends?

-What is one advice you would give to your fellow juniors who want to apply for the HOME Award?
+What is one advice you have for your fellow juniors who want to apply for the HOME Awards?

 I would advise them to apply for the HOME Award only if they are interested in a career with the Home Team and not just for the monetary benefits.
 It is also important to research on each of the Home Team agencies and be very certain that it is what they want to do in the future.